-Has your heart ever gone out a family within your community, who you heard became consumed by an illness that debilitated them to the point where they are unable to receive treatment?
+Has your heart ever gone out to a family within your community, who you heard became consumed by an illness that debilitated them to the point where they were unable to receive treatment?

-Or perhaps even worse, you discovered that because they have little to no income, they can’t afford the car & fuel to get them to the center that offers it to them treatment for free?
+Or perhaps even worse, you discovered that because they have little to no income, they can’t afford the car & fuel to get them to a center that offers treatment for free.

 You see, 28 years ago, when the HIV/AIDS epidemic exploded into the San Bernardino area, we were struck with pain as we watched close friends and family die with no help from anyone, including the government.
 It was then that a small group of us got together in a Pomona living room to form the Foothill AIDS Project.

 Back then we could only help a few people at a time.
 Today, however, things have changed, and we are now serving over 2,200 men, women, and young adults in the Inland Empire area!
 That said, we decided to put together a handful of reasons why our volunteers tell us they keep coming back, with hopes that one or more of these reasons will inspire YOU to get involved in our volunteer opportunities near you!

 You Make Your Community A Better Place:

 One of the widest known benefits of volunteering is the impact that it has on a community.
 Even when you help out with what feels like the smallest task, your efforts will contribute to the lives of individuals who rely on your organization of choice, in their time of need.